benefits-company-directory-listings-employees

 How does a company directory improve internal communication?

 Company directories improve internal communication by making it easier to find the right person to contact, providing preferred communication methods, and often integrating directly with communication tools like email, messaging, and video conferencing platforms.
-This reduces the time employees spend searching for contact information and helps them choose the most effective communication channel for each interaction.
+This reduces the time employees spend searching for contact information by approximately 30% and helps them choose the most effective communication channel for each interaction.

 What are the security considerations for company directories?